dCache/dcache-book2/rf-clients-dccp.md

 Bind the callback data connection to the specified TCP port/rangeSet port range.
 Delimited by the ':' character, the first\_port is required but the last\_port is optional.

 `-P`
 Pre-stage.
-Do not copy the file to a local host but make sure the file is on disk on the DCACHE server.
+Do not copy the file to a local host but make sure the file is on disk on the dCache server.

 `-r` bufferSize
 TCP receive buffer size.
 The default is `256K`.
 Setting to `0` uses the system default value.
 Memory useage will increase with higher values, but performance better.